Schedule Your Free Consultation

 This guide will give an overview of some of the different channels and options that are open to you, whether you’re a small business preparing to venture into the digital world for the first time, or a seasoned e-commerce veteran looking to expand into fresh territory.

-One of the first things you have to think about is whether or not you want to go with a hosted or self-hosted e-commerce platform, if you want to sell your goods through a marketplace like Amazon or eBay, or if you’d like to build a hybrid of both.
+One of the first things you have to think about is whether or not you want to go with a hosted or self-hosted e-commerce platform, or if you want to sell your goods through a marketplace like Amazon or eBay.

 Using a hosted platform means… well, that someone else is hosting you: you’re subject to their rules and wishes more so than your own.
 But they cover a lot of expenses that you’d otherwise have to cover yourself, and are typically more straightforward and easier to use.